JocelynS371/comp0034-cw1-i-JocelynS371/README.md

 2. Did the ocean current change direction?
 If yes, how?
 3. Is the annual salinity consistent in the past 15 year?
 Does the pattern of change coincide with the temperture change
 4. Can we predict how the current is going to change in the next 5 years and present it to users?
-## **Explain** the design for the dashboard and each visualisation.
-The designs should be appropriate for the target audience and the question(s) the visualisation is designed to address.
-Give reasons for your choices.
-Use appropriate literature/references to support your decisions.
+## Explain the design for the dashboard and each visualisation
-## Designing chart to include
 In the section above, we can see that need 1 and 5 are directly satified with a web app data dashboard.
 However, need 3 and 6 are not possible or likely to be fulfill at this stage.
 In terms of requirement, the needs can be catergorised as
 1. access a chosen range of data -- **Must Have**
 2. be provided documentation -- **Should Have**